August Fly Fishing Report & Forecast

 Middle or South Fork of the Snoqualmie – Small stream fishing is a blast on these rivers.
 The South Fork is a smaller river with smaller fish that love to eat dry flies in August.
 The Middle Fork is a bit larger with more deeper areas.
 It offers a few more medium-sized trout and some good places to also fish light nymphing techniques.

-South and North Forks of the Skykomish River – Super pretty, fast, clear water is what you’ll find on these rivers.
+South and North Forks of the Skykomish River – (Closed until further notice) Super pretty, fast, clear water is what you’ll find on these rivers.
 They are medium-sized rivers with trout of various sizes in them.
 Cover lots of water on these rivers and really hunt for the fish.
 The fish are there, and there are some big ones.
 Dries, nymphs and streamers all have their place here and many of the larger fish come on streamers fished in the larger, deeper pools.
 Don't forget to fish under riffles where the trout often hide from the bright August sunshine.

 South Fork of the Stillaguamish – Smaller in size than the forks of the Skykomish, the South Fork Stillaguamish is a nice stream for targeting trout this time of year and provides good walk-in access.
-Always keep an eye on the fishing regulations with all of these rivers, but the SF Stilly is currently open above the bridge above Granite Falls through November 30, 2022.
+Always keep an eye on the fishing regulations with all of these rivers, but the SF Stilly is currently open above the bridge above Granite Falls through November 30, 2024.
 It hosts decent numbers of smaller trout and is another great target for small dry flies and light nymphing techniques in August.

 Olympic Peninsula Sea-Run Cutthroat – A bit further of a drive for the Seattle/Everett crowd but a fantastic trip, the rivers of the OP like the Sol Duc and Bogacheil can have outstanding fishing for sea-run cutthroat.
 Take a “Trout Spey” setup or just a single-hand 4wt and a fly box full of flies and you’re all set.
 Low angling pressure, crystal clear rivers, and abundant numbers of these fish in the river is the normal experience.
 Look for shady pockets of slower water tight to the bank with adequate depth… and even better if there is some wood or a small creek entering the river.
 Cast tight to the shoreline and strip the fly quickly on a floating line and long leader or floating line and intermediate-sinking PolyLeader.
 Cover water like you’re steelheading and you’ll find some fish.
 Great fun!